mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-Indirect export to a repository with subsequent query requires three capabilities: one in which the repository advertises its ability to accept data over a given external protocol, one in which the probe advertises its ability to export data of the same type using that protocol, and one in which the repository advertises its ability to answer queries about the stored data.
-Returning to the aggregate ping measurement, first let's consider a repository which can accept these measurements via direct POST of mPlane result messages:
+Indirect export to a repository with subsequent query requires three Capabilities: one in which the repository advertises its ability to accept data over a given external protocol, one in which the probe advertises its ability to export data of the same type using that protocol, and one in which the repository advertises its ability to answer queries about the stored data.
+Returning to the aggregate ping measurement, first let's consider a repository which can accept these measurements via direct POST of mPlane Result messages:

 ~~~~~~~~~~
 {